◆ TL;DR · Key Takeaways

 References & Sources

-Last updated: 2026.05.22 · Defer to the latest official announcements for any government policy or market data updates.
+Last updated: 2026.05.23 · Defer to the latest official announcements for any government policy or market data updates.
+Timelines in this article represent practical-experience ranges; actual cases vary significantly by industry, scale, and facility type — please consult Yaoki for case-specific analysis.

 — Next Step